AvacWeb/Panda/README.md

 #### Adding a new language
 Panda is designed to make adding a new language very easy.
 Panda may be able to provide you with all you need but potentially you may need to have some knowledge of Javascript RegExp.

 You add a new language using the `addLang` method.
+(Alternatively, developers can just as easily add one in the source very quickly, by following the comments in the code.)

 It takes two parameters, the first should be a name for your language, for example: 'php', or 'sql' etc. This name should be your permanent reference to that language, for parsing, for classNames you give to code boxes (E.g if you name your new lang 'perl' then the code classname should be 'panda_perl'), and also for adding keywords and specials.